 Sadly, Evans' family wasn't able to immediately appreciate Nilsson's gesture, as he discovered days later upon receiving a frantic phone call from Aspinall informing him Evans' remains hadn't arrived.
 "I said, ‘Well, I sent him.’
 And he said, 'They couldn’t find him, he’s not here, and his mother’s downstairs and his wife Lil is here, and they’re all crying.
 What am I supposed to tell them?'"

 Fortunately, Evans' cremains proved easier to track down than his other effects (which were eventually revealed to have been discovered by Yoko Ono in the '80s and finally sent to Evans' widow).
 "We sent out tracers at both ends, and eventually I got a call from the airport that they’d found him," Nilsson recalled.
 "I asked where, and they said, ‘In the dead letter office!’"

-Regrettable as the circumstances of Evans' death may have been, they only contributed to the air of mystery surrounding the Beatles after their split — and in 2015, his tragic confrontation with police even served as an inspiration of sorts for The Death and Life of Mal Evans, a bittersweet novel imagining a dying Evans being granted the opportunity to travel back in time and create an alternate history where he's able to "keep the Beatles, and his life, together."
+Regrettable as the circumstances of Evans' death may have been, they contributed to the air of mystery surrounding the Beatles after their split.
+In 2015, the tragic confrontation with police served as an inspiration of sorts for The Death and Life of Mal Evans, a bittersweet novel imagining a dying Evans being granted the opportunity to travel back in time and create an alternate history where he's able to "keep the Beatles, and his life, together."